tjhop/linode-tagger/README.md

 ### Docker Usage

-Provide a Linode APIv4 token with appropriate scope to tag your desired objects as an environment variable, along with a bind mount volume for the linode-tagger configuration.
+Provide a Linode APIv4 token with appropriate scope(s) to tag your desired objects as an environment variable, along with a bind mount volume for the linode-tagger configuration.

 ```
 docker run \